 Norwegians has a high standard of living, and unemployment has stayed lower than in most European countries.
 By the end of October 2012 it was only 3,2%.

 Fishery is one of the main and most important incomes in this country, and Norway is one of the top 10 fishing nations in the world.

 An enormous oil wealth, coupled with a strong welfare state that is slowly but surely strangling the economy, threatening Western Europe's success story, writes Reuters.

-Reuters is talking about Norway, one of the wealthiest countries in the world.
+Reuters is talking about Norwegian economy, one of the wealthiest countries in the world.

 The wealth has increased enormously since the 1990's when the money from the North Sea oil production really started to affect our lives.

 Norwegian people are having more and more vacations, and work less and less.
 Not a good combination for the economy of a country.